 DJ is a gentle giant, weighing in at around 2 tonnes!
 He is a very sweet natured, easy going boy, and loves to be hand fed and given pats and mud baths.
 He also enjoys cooling off in his big red mud wallow.
 His favourite food is oaten hay with a mixture of lucerne.
 DJ spends his time in his large behind-the-scenes day yards or on display in the African Savannah and his favourite activity is to take naps in the shade in the middle of the day.

-He became a first time dad in 2013, to a beautiful female rhino calf called Mango and later welcomed Winston.
+He became a first time dad in 2013, and is now a proud father of three.

 Weight: 1840kg (4048lbs)

 Inyeti arrived at Australia Zoo in July 2010 from Western Plains Zoo in NSW.